Investors’ focus continues to move from late-stage to early-stage companies in July.

 The company has also secured several top-level domains, such as Airbase.io and Airbase.in and uses them for various purposes.

 In our Names with Stories interview series, Thejo Kote, Founder & CEO of Airbase, talks about his brand, the characteristics of an effective brand name, and why you should treat your domain name as an intangible asset.

 Our list of companies that raised funds in July consists of 614 companies, more than half of which (315) have chosen to operate on exact brand match domains.
 Investing in an exact match domain name has numerous benefits, including increased type-in traffic and immediate user recognition as authoritative.

 .com has been a preferred extension choice by 438 entries.
 The extension has the highest trustworthiness scores, making it easier to build a brand.

-.io has been sued by 44 companies. .io is the ccTLD for British Indian Ocean Territory.
+.io has been sued by 44 companies. .io is the ccTLD for the British Indian Ocean Territory.
 Recently, it has become synonymous with technology, gaming, and start-up firms due to the tech acronym IO – input/output.

 10 companies operate on .in extension.
 Initially, the domain was administered by the National Centre for Software Technology (NCST) and its Centre for Advanced Computing Development (C-DAC).
 Since 2005, the .in domain’s restrictions have been liberalized, allowing limitless second-level registrations.